jackpaulcollins/newrelic-playground/README.md

 To see Data in New Relic

-Have Jack add you to Account 2991300 (or replace the snippet in index.html of ui with your own NR info)
+Have Jack add you to Account 2991300 (or replace the snippet in index.html of ui with your own NR Browser info)

 Happy hacking!